Ingrid Pitt: Writing career

-In 1999, her autobiography, Life's a Scream (Heinemann) was published, and she was short-listed for the Talkies Awards for her own reading of extracts from the audio book, I Hate Being Second.
+In 1999, her autobiography, Life's a Scream (Heinemann) was published, and she was short-listed for the Talkies Awards for her own reading of extracts from the audiobook, I Hate Being Second.

 The autobiography detailed the harrowing experiences of her early life—in a Nazi concentration camp, her search through Europe in Red Cross refugee camps for her father, and her escape from East Berlin, one step ahead of the Volkspolizei.
 "I always had a big mouth and used to go on about the political schooling interrupting my quest for thespian glory.
 I used to think like that.
 Not good in a police state."

 The Ingrid Pitt Bedside Companion for Ghosthunters (2003) was Pitt's tenth book.
 It was preceded by The Ingrid Pitt Bedside Companion for Vampire Lovers (1998) and The Ingrid Pitt Book of Murder, Torture & Depravity (2000).

 Pitt's credentials for writing about ghosts spring from a time when she lived with a tribe of Indians in Colorado.
 Sitting with her baby daughter, Steffanie, by a log fire, she was sure that she could see the face of her father smiling at her in the flames.
 "I told one of the others and he went all Hollywood Injun on me and said something like 'Heap good medicine'.
 I guess he was taking the mickey."

 Other writing projects include a different look at Hammer Films entitled The Hammer Xperience.
 She also wrote a story under the pen name, Dracula Smith, which was illustrated within the fan club magazine.

 Pitt wrote regular columns for various magazines and periodicals, including Shivers, TV & Film Memorabilia and Motoring and Leisure.
-She also wrote a regular column, often about politics, on her official website, as well as a weekly column at UK website Den of Geek.
+She also wrote a regular column, often about politics, on her official website, as well as a weekly column for the UK website Den of Geek.
 In 2008, she was added to the merchandising of Monster-Mania: The Magazine.

-In 2011, Avalard Publishing acquired the rights to Cuckoo Run (1980) and a number of other previously unpublished titles, including Annul Domini: The Jesus Factor (March 2012), a speculative novel about what would have happened if Jesus had never made it to Jerusalem.
+In 2011, Avalard Publishing acquired the rights to Cuckoo Run (1980) and several other previously unpublished titles, including Annul Domini: The Jesus Factor (March 2012), a speculative novel about what would have happened if Jesus had never made it to Jerusalem.

 Pitt's original novel Dracula Who...? was released in a limited edition by Avalard in October 2012 alongside the script for the unproduced film version.
 Dracula Who...? had the return of Countess Dracula, a role Ingrid had played on screen for Hammer Films.